 This can happen if the sugar gets too far on the edges or underneath the pies.
 Just be careful when sprinkling the sugar to keep it away from the edges.

 However, if they do happen to get a little browned on the edges, don't worry!
 They will still taste great!

 Sure!
 You can absolutely substitute the chai spice mixture in the recipe for a premade one.

-Yes, simply make the hand pies ahead of time and freeze on a parchment lined baking sheet.
+Yes, simply make the hand pies ahead of time and freeze them on a parchment-lined baking sheet.
 Cover and store in the freezer until you're ready to bake.

 Once you're ready to bake, brush the tops of the pies with egg wash and sprinkle with sugar.
 Then, bake as directed in the recipe.